 Q: Where can I find arborio rice?

 A: Arborio rice is sold at most major supermarkets in the grains section.
-Otherwise take a look at your local Italian supermarket.
+You will also be able to find it at your local Italian supermarket.

 Q: My risotto is hard and crunchy?

-A: If your risotto turned out hard and crunchy the stock was added too quickly.
+A: If your risotto turned out hard and crunchy the stock was added/asorbed too quickly.
 Try turning down the heat and cooking at a lower temperature.

 We put a lot of work into our recipes, we would love to know if you tried this recipe and how it turned out for you!